vikrams19/Ds_chatbot/NLP_Educational_Course_Advisor_Readme_Updated.md

-# NLP Educational Course Advisor
+# NEU COURSE COMPANION

+***"Our mission is to simplify the course selection process for NEU students, enhancing their academic experience."***

 ## Description
-This project is an NLP application designed to advise on educational courses.
-It utilizes machine learning for conversation modeling and features a frontend chatbot interface.
+This project is designed to assist Northeastern University (NEU) students in streamlining the course selection process for their degree.
+The project involves fine-tuning the LLaMA 2.7B language model for chatbot applications using the Hugging Face Transformers library.
+The trained model is then stored on the Hugging Face Model Hub for easy access and sharing.
+Additionally, the chatbot project includes the generation of prompts for course recommendations and graduation plans, providing a comprehensive tool for students to navigate their academic journey.

 ## Components
 - `advice.py`: Trains and fine-tunes the "NousResearch/Llama-2-7b-chat-hf" model on the "fightfei/INFO6105-llama2" dataset.